How do I know if my conflict is right for mediation?

 Do you represent small businesses?

 Yes.
-We might represent a small business in a one-time penalty negotiation, on a monthly basis, or on a project basis, such as to negotiate terms of an agreement, prepare for an audit, or write a Values-Based Employee Handbook.
-We’re a small business, too, and we know you need customized services that keep your operating capital as accessible as possible, not tied up in a huge law firm retainer.
-So, we will work with you to develop the best payment option for both of us.
+I might represent a small business in a one-time penalty negotiation, on a monthly basis, or on a project basis, such as to negotiate terms of an agreement, prepare for an audit, or write a Values-Based Employee Handbook.
+I’m a small business owner, too, and I know you need customized services that keep your operating capital as accessible as possible, not tied up in a huge law firm retainer.
+So, I will work with you to develop the best payment option for both of us.

 Have you worked with large corporations?